Richard Eurich: Family and friends

 In 1934 Eurich married Mavis Pope, a teacher at Southlands Training College in Wimbledon and the daughter of a Methodist minister.
 The couple set up home in the New Forest where Mavis' parents were and they had four children.
 Crispin, the eldest (b.
 1935) became a successful photographer but he died of a brain tumour in 1976 at the age of 40.
 Joanna died in infancy in 1945.
 Caroline (b.
 1942) and Philippa (b.
 1947) survive.

-Eurich was a shy man but formed a few lasting friendships.
+Eurich was a shy man but formed several lasting friendships.
 John Bickerdike, the sculptor, introduced him to African sculpture when he was a student in London, and Eurich and Bickerdike remained good friends in later life.
 Eurich was greatly influenced by Sidney Schiff, who wrote under the name Stephen Hudson, and many of his letters to him are in the Tate Archive.
-He had a long correspondence was the artist Edward Wadsworth.
-Later on, Bernard Dunstan, who also taught at Camberwell, and his wife Diana Armfield were amongst the few with whom Eurich kept in regular touch.
+He had a long correspondence with the artist Edward Wadsworth.
+Later on, Bernard Dunstan, who also taught at Camberwell, and his wife Diana Armfield were among the few with whom Eurich kept in regular touch.